GeekyAnts/flutter-docs-code-samples/flutter-for-reactNative-developers.md

 You can also perform full restart by typing `R` in the terminal window.
 ### Is there anything like Chrome Developer Tools in Flutter?
 In Flutter, [`Dart Observatory`](https://dart-lang.github.io/observatory/) is used which is a tool for debugging.
 If you have started your application using `flutter run`, you can open the Web page at the Observatory URL printed to the console (e.g., `http://127.0.0.1:8100/`).
 If you are using IntelliJ, you can also debug your application using its built-in debugger.
-The Observatory also supports profiling, examining the heap, observing executed lines of code, debugging memory leaks and memory fragmentation etc. For more information, see [Observatory’s documentation](https://dart-lang.github.io/observatory/).
+The Observatory also supports profiling, examining the heap, observing executed lines of code, debugging memory leaks and memory fragmentation, etc. For more information, see [Observatory’s documentation](https://dart-lang.github.io/observatory/).

 **Note:** You can check [here](https://flutter.io/debugging/) for more details on debugging in Flutter.
 ## Animations
-For a great user experience, animations are essential.
+For great user experience, animations are essential.
 In React Native, we use Animated API to create animations.
-In Flutter, we use [`Animation`](https://docs.flutter.io/flutter/animation/Animation-class.html) class and [`AnimationController`](https://docs.flutter.io/flutter/animation/AnimationController-class.html) class. `Animation` is an abstract class that understands its current value and its state (completed or dismissed). `AnimationController` class lets you play an animation forward or in reverse, or stop an animation and set the animation to a specific value.
+In Flutter, we use [`Animation`](https://docs.flutter.io/flutter/animation/Animation-class.html) class and [`AnimationController`](https://docs.flutter.io/flutter/animation/AnimationController-class.html) class. `Animation` is an abstract class that understands its current value and its state (completed or dismissed). `AnimationController` class lets you play an animation forward or in reverse, or stop animation and set the animation to a specific value.
 ### How do I add a simple fade-in animation?
 In the React Native example, we use an animated component `FadeInView` using Animated API.
 We define initial opacity state, final state, the duration over which transition happens.
 We add animation component inside `Animated` component, then we map the opacity state `fadeAnim` to the opacity of the Text component we want to animate.
 Then, finally, we `start()` the animation.
 ```javascript